uesako/cordova-universal-links-plugin/README.md

 # Cordova Universal Links Plugin

+> This fork adds minor patches for compatibility.

 This Cordova plugin adds support for opening an application from the browser when user clicks on the link.
 Better known as:
 - [Universal Links on iOS](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html)
 - [Deep Linking on Android](https://developer.android.com/training/app-indexing/deep-linking.html)